espressif/esp-idf/docs/en/api-reference/system/freertos.rst

       - ``22``

 .. note::
-    Note that if an application uses other ESP-IDF features (e.g., WiFi or Bluetooth), those features may create their own background tasks in addition to the tasks listed in the table above.
+    Note that if an application uses other ESP-IDF features (e.g., Wi-Fi or Bluetooth), those features may create their own background tasks in addition to the tasks listed in the table above.

 FreeRTOS Additions
 ------------------